MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 There are three types of entities:

 * Value Set entities
-* Regular Expression entities
+* Regular Expression entities (Supported in [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains only)
 * Built-in entities

 ### Types of entities

 #### Value Set entities

 As their name suggests, Value Set entities are those that have a defined set of values.
-For instance, the entity `sports` might have the following values in its value set:
+For instance, the entity `SPORTS` might have the following values in its value set:

 * walking
 * running
 * football

-Whenever the user's utterance contains one of these entity values (e.g., "I'm interested in running"), the bot detects this, invokes the `sports` entity, and substitutes it into the utterance before determining the consumer's intent.
+Whenever the user's utterance contains one of these entity values (e.g., "I'm interested in running"), the bot detects this, invokes the `SPORTS` entity, and substitutes it into the utterance before determining the consumer's intent.
 This means, when you add training phrases for the intent, instead of adding these...

 * "I'm interested in walking"
 * "I'm interested in jogging"
 * "I'm interested in running"

-...you can add a single training phrase that uses the `sports` entity:
+...you can add a single training phrase that uses the `SPORTS` entity:

-* "I'm interested in `sports`"
+* "I'm interested in `SPORTS`"

 Each utterance above invokes this intent.

 The values for Value Set entities are usually one or two words, as they represent groups of simple objects.

 #### Regular Expression entities

+{: .important}
+Regular Expression entities are supported in only [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains only.

 A Regular Expression entity works like a Value Set entity when it comes to entity detection and intent matching, but it doesn't have a set of values.
 Instead, its value is a single expression defined using [Regular Expression](https://www.regexlib.com/) rules.